FLYNN PROPELS MAINE PAST PROVIDENCE COLLEGE IN OVERTIME, 5-4

-Senior forward Brian Flynn netted the overtime game-winner for the Black Bears
+Senior forward Brian Flynn scores 2:50 into overtie for Black Bears

 ORONO, Maine -- Brian Flynn (Lynnfield, Mass.) scored 2:50 into overtime to lead the University of Maine men's ice hockey team to a 5-4 win over Providence College on Friday night at Alfond Arena in Orono, Maine.
 It is the second straight game that Flynn has scored the overtime game-winner against the Friars in overtime.
 Maine improves to 2-2-1 on the season with the win and 2-1-0 in Hockey East play.
 The Friars falls to 2-2-1 overall and 2-1-0 in conference play.